top of page

 Here are some signs that indicate you might need a new asphalt roof:

-3. Leaks or water stains on ceilings: Water stains or leaks on your ceilings can be a sign of roof damage that needs immediate attention.
+3. Leaks or Water Stains on Ceilings: Water stains or leaks on your ceilings can signal roof damage that needs immediate attention.

 If you're unsure about the condition of your roof, it's a good idea to get a professional inspection.